jobsort/jobsort/leetcode/sort-array-by-parity.md

----
-name: "Sort Array by Parity"
-title: "LeetCode Sort Array by Parity Solution"
-description: "Solution for given an integer array nums, move all the even integers at the beginning of the array followed by all the odd integers.
-Return any array that satisfies this condition."
-published: "2021-11-27 PDT"
-modified: "2021-11-27 PDT"
----

 # Sort Array by Parity Problem & Solution

 Given an integer array `nums`, move all the even integers at the beginning of the array followed by all the odd integers.